mortias/Toc.ui/README.md

 ## Introduction

 The TOC tool is mainly a link manager.
 It displays your links in a sort of grouped project overview, but with executable actions behind it, which is very handy to use as a shortcut tool.
+However it is the architecture behind it which makes it most interesting!

 When you'll start working within a microservice based architecture you'll quickly end up with a lot of different servers, tools, links, etc. For this i've crated a tool that not only acts as a shortcut tool, but also is able to execute programs, and verify the things you link to.
 The Toc.ui is fully portable.